© Crown copyright 2017

 - Thames Regional Flood and Coastal Committee (RFCC)

-The 3-year programme of ecological surveys began in April 2012 and was completed in July 2015.
-The aim of the surveys was to collect baseline data required for ecological features, water quality and groundwater.
+The programme of ecological surveys began in April 2012.
+The aim of the surveys is to collect baseline data required for ecological features, water quality and groundwater.

 This information informs the engineering scheme design, the mitigation needed to develop an environmentally acceptable scheme and to enable assessment under the Conservation of Habitats and Species Regulations 2010 and the Countryside and Rights of Way Act 2000.